Mailing address: Community

 2. Students will be made available to the Agency by the University for the performance of specified work assignments.
 The University, through this Agreement, does not guarantee a minimum number of students to the Agency.
 If a student's academic status or financial need alters said student's Work-Study award, which is determined by the University, the University must remove students from the Agency to prevent an overaward of Work-Study funds.
 The University shall remain responsible for its portion of the compensation earned by any duly certified student until such time as it shall inform the Agency in writing of its intention to terminate the participation of each student, except in cases when students have exceeded their Work-Study award.

 3. The Agency is considered the employer for the purposes of this Agreement.
 It has the right to control and direct the services of the student.
 The University is limited to determining whether the students meet the eligibility requirements for employment under the Work-Study program, and to assigning students to work for the Agency upon an offer of employment.
 The student is an "at will" employee of the Agency.
 The Agency shall inform the University in writing of intent to remove a Work-Study employee from employment.
-The Agency agrees that no students will be denied employment or subjected to different treatment under this Agreement because of race, religion, creed, color, sex, national origin, disability, age, marital status, public assistance status, veteran status or sexual orientation; and that it will comply with the provisions of the Civil Rights Act of 1964 (P.L.
+The Agency agrees that no students will be denied employment or subjected to different treatment under this Agreement because of race, religion, creed, color, sex, gender, national origin, disability, age, marital status, public assistance status, veteran status, sexual orientation, gender identity or gender expression; and that it will comply with the provisions of the Civil Rights Act of 1964 (P.L.
 88-352; 78 Stat.
 252) as amended; Title IX of the Education Amendments of 1972 (Publ.
 L. 92-318).

 4. The work start date is determined by the Office of Student Financial Aid/Student Employment upon receipt of the Community Service Programs/WS Award Referral from the Agency.
 The Agency cannot consider the student eligible for Community Service Work-Study funds until the statement of certification is received and the Agency is notified of the official start date in writing.
 Any hours worked before this date are the responsibility of the Agency at one hundred percent (100%).